 External Ids for PTGIS Gene

 This gene encodes a member of the cytochrome P450 superfamily of enzymes.
 The cytochrome P450 proteins are monooxygenases which catalyze many reactions involved in drug metabolism and synthesis of cholesterol, steroids and other lipids.
 However, this protein is considered a member of the cytochrome P450 superfamily on the basis of sequence similarity rather than functional similarity.
 This endoplasmic reticulum membrane protein catalyzes the conversion of prostglandin H2 to prostacyclin (prostaglandin I2), a potent vasodilator and inhibitor of platelet aggregation.
 An imbalance of prostacyclin and its physiological antagonist thromboxane A2 contribute to the development of myocardial infarction, stroke, and atherosclerosis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PTGIS Gene

-PTGIS (Prostaglandin I2 (Prostacyclin) Synthase) is a Protein Coding gene.
-Diseases associated with PTGIS include Hypertension, Essential and Stroke, Ischemic.
-Among its related pathways are Arachidonic acid metabolism and Metabolism of water-soluble vitamins and cofactors.
-GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+PTGIS (Prostaglandin I2 Synthase) is a Protein Coding gene.
+Diseases associated with PTGIS include Hypertension, Essential and Female Stress Incontinence.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Prostaglandin 2 biosynthesis and metabolism FM.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP8B1.